Risuldev94/AI-based-Crop-disease-dectection/README.md

-# 🌱 CropGuard AI – Intelligent Crop Disease Detection System
+# 🌱 AgriScan AI – Intelligent Crop Disease Detection System

 CropGuard AI is an end-to-end **AI-powered crop disease detection system** that analyzes leaf images to identify plant diseases, estimate confidence, and recommend treatments.
 The project integrates **Deep Learning**, a **Flask backend**, and a **modern web-based frontend** to deliver a complete and practical AI solution.